Heliotrop3/robinhood-hashtable/README.md

 This is a key-value open addressing hash table utilizing Robin Hood hashing.

 Robin Hood hashing involves assigning a real number in the range \[0,∞) to each hashed Item.
-This number is called the Probe Sequence Length (PSL) and represents the Item's shift from its optimal position in the array.
-An Item's optimal position is determined by where the hash function wants to place the item vs where the array can store the item.
-For example, an Item with a PSL of 0 is optimally hashed - it's location in the array means when its key is looked up it'll be the first Item the lookup method encounters.
-In contrast, an Item with a PSL of 3 is stored 3 indices away from its optimal hash - a lookup method will need to examine 3 indices before finding what it's looking for.
+This number is called the Probe Sequence Length (PSL) and represents an Item's shift from its optimal position in the array.
+For example, an Item with a PSL of 0 is optimally hashed - it's location in the array will be the first item found on lookup.
+In contrast, an Item with a PSL of 3 is stored 3 indices away from its optimal hash - a lookup method will need to examine 3 indices before finding the desired value.

-TODO: Finish explanation
+The idea of optimal location is important when talking about removing an Item.
+The algorithm for removing an item involves iterating backwards and moving entries forward by one index until an optimally hashed item is encountered.
+Improving the position of poorly indexed entries is central to the namesake "Robin Hood Hashing"

 ### Dependencies